5.0 Oxygen equipment and supplies benefits list

 The following services must be included in the price of the item to be considered for coverage:

-• equipment must be removed as soon as feasible after being informed that it is no longer required
+• rental equipment must be removed as soon as feasible after being informed that it is no longer required

 5.1.9 End of Supplemental Oxygen Therapy